 How to find out if your boundaries are Party Walls.

-You will need access to your HM Land Registry office copies and filed plan and any historic Conveyance or Transfer Deed mentioned in the same.
+You will need access to your HM Land Registry office copies and filed plan plus any historic Conveyance or Transfer Deed mentioned in these documents.
+These are your deeds.
+The office copies are a précis of historic deeds and documents.
+Most deeds are extracted and set out within the office copies but sometimes they are filed as there are too many entries to set out.

-If a Transfer Deed (TR1, Conveyance or TP1) does not specifically state who is responsible for a boundary then they are Party Walls and jointly maintainable.
+If a Transfer Deed (TR1, Conveyance or TP1) does not specifically state who is responsible for a boundary then they are Party Walls and jointly maintainable by the party either side.

-Developers will often denote the boundary you are to maintain with an inwards “T” on the plan and make reference to the same in the Transfer clauses and definitions.
+Developers will often mark the boundary you are to maintain with an inwards “T” on the plan and make reference to the same in the Transfer clauses and definitions.

 See below weblink for more information published by UK Government regarding Party Walls.